jundalisay/spblist/content/en/research/sarkar/farming/section-1/medicinal.md

 ## Neem

-Neem has many medicinal properties, and is particularly useful as a blood cleanser and purifier.
+Neem has many medicinal properties.
+It is particularly useful as a blood cleanser and purifier.
 It is good for all skin, teeth and gum problems, therefore it is a common ingredient in soap and toothpaste.

 The neem tree has a fibrous root system.

 It makes a good riverside plant because it will check erosion.
 The air around the neem tree is good and can be used to balance the bad air around the imli tree.

 ## Eucalyptus